2005 New Zealand rugby union tour of Britain and Ireland: First half

 England dominated the early stages of the game, captain Martin Corry running in the first try five minutes in.
 New Zealand were penalised in their desperation to recover, and England opted for the line-out which got them to the All Blacks' 22-metre line.
 They completed the line-out and from the ensuing maul the home team scored their first and only try of the match.
 Charlie Hodgson converted the sideline conversion and the Twickenham crowd settled down to see how the All Blacks would respond.

-As the two teams battled for supremacy in all areas it took five-eight Daniel Carter to make the break.
+As the two teams battled for supremacy in all areas it took five-eight Dan Carter to make the break.
 Through a weak tackle by Corry on his own 22-metre line, Carter had a two-on-one.
 He managed to offload to his captain, Tana Umaga, who scored under the posts.
 Carter converted and the scores were equal 20 minutes in.

 After some tremendous defence from both teams, a penalty goal each saw the score move to 10–10 in which was an intensely fought battle, evident in the scrums where England, dominant in their match against Australia a week ago, were being given a much tougher test.

 Another penalty by Carter after one missed by Hodgson left the All Blacks with a 13–10 advantage going into halftime after a tough, fast first half.

 Second half

-New Zealand were immediately on the front foot five minutes after the restart with Daniel Carter making another break which set up a platform for Keven Mealamu to barrel over.
+New Zealand were immediately on the front foot five minutes after the restart with Dan Carter making another break which set up a platform for Keven Mealamu to barrel over.
 With the conversion successful, New Zealand were out to a 10-point lead early on.

 Another penalty each, and the score at 23–13, England sustained enough forward pressure to force Tony Woodcock to commit a yellow card offence in the 57th minute.
 England responded successfully with two penalties to Hodgson from some nice line-out and driving work by the forwards.
 The lead was knocked down to four points with a quarter of an hour left in the match with New Zealand still with 14 men.

 A couple of minutes before Woodcock was due to return, the replacement prop, Neemia Tialata, was sin-binned and, for a short while, New Zealand were down to 13 men.

 England were still unable to score any points though and with both sin-binned players returning, it looked like the All Blacks would be able to hold out for the last four minutes.
 However, with England threatening on attack, Chris Masoe was penalised for intentionally killing the ball and was shown the yellow card, giving the home team a shot at the win.

 Despite the player advantage, England could not create the opportunity to score the try needed for the victory, and New Zealand escaped with their toughest win of the tour.